eekcoopuw/jobmon/docsource/quickstart.rst

 .. note::

-    Remember, a Workflow is defined by its WorkflowArgs and TaskDag.
+    Remember, a Workflow is defined by its WorkflowArgs and the TasksTaskDag.
 If you want to resume a previously stopped run, make sure you haven't changed the values of WorkflowArgs or modified TaskDag.
 If either of these change, you will end up creating a brand new Workflow.